giuseppenantista/radiusgui/README.md

 Use modrewrite in order to limit access via .htaccess

-Creation of new IP pools is beta and only support /24 subnets Import db_mysql.sql inside your database
+Creation of new IP pools is beta and only support /24 subnets Import db_mysql.sql and radiusgui.sql inside your database